pierrebak/Orange-PI-embedded-microphone-to-webserver/README.md

 2- click on the play button

-3- you hear what the mic get with a few seconds of delay
+3- you hear what the mic gets with a few seconds of delay

 Note: if larsen, decrease gain with the following command line: